-Stefan Hofrichter is AllianzGI’s Global Economist and Head of Macro Research since 2011.
-Stefan and his team are responsible for advising clients, in-house professionals and sales colleagues on global economic trends and asset allocation.
-He is a member of the firm’s Global Policy Council, which is responsible for shaping the mid-term “Global House View” on financial markets, and of the Global Fundamental Multi-Asset Investment Committee.
-In 2016 he was appointed to ESMA’s Group of Economic Advisers.
+Stefan Hofrichter is AllianzGI’s Head of Economics & Strategy since 2011.
+Stefan and his team are responsible for advising clients, in-house investment professionals and sales colleagues on global economic trends and asset allocation.
+He chairs the firm’s Global Investment Council, which is responsible for shaping the mid-term global house view on financial markets, and is a member of the Global Fundamental Multi-Asset Investment Committee.
+In 2016, Stefan was appointed to ESMA’s Group of Economic Advisers.
 He lectures security analysis and financial markets at Wiesbaden Business School and is member of the Academic Council of eabh (European Association of Banking and Financial History).

 As the world battles the Covid-19 pandemic, responsible investors can help make the economic recovery sustainable and inclusive by engaging with the right stakeholders.
 A PRI working group has developed recommendations for a policy-engagement framework to help guide the investment community’s actions.
 Here are highlights of the group’s findings.